Why study Psychology?

 Why Study Psychology at UNSW?

 You come to University to learn from the experts – researchers who are at the cutting edge in their fields, striving to create new knowledge.
 The School of Psychology at UNSW is quite simply the best in Australia.
-Psychology at UNSW achieved the maximum 5 rating in the 2010 Australian Research Council’s Excellence for Research in Australia (ERA) initiative.
+It is the only School of Psychology in Australia to have attracted the highest rating (5 - well above world standard) in its submissions to all three of the Excellence in Research for Australia (ERA) assessments conducted by the Australian Government (2010, 2012, 2015).
 We earn more competitive research funding and publish more top-ranked journal articles per academic than any other School of Psychology in Australia and many of our staff have also won teaching awards.

 Most of our staff have international reputations and all have active research programs, often carried out in collaboration with researchers throughout the rest of Australia and at prestigious Universities across the world.
 Psychology teaching facilities include several computer laboratories running specialist software which allows students to design and implement their own psychological research, and analyse and interpret the data they collect.
 At Honours level our students can access some of our superb specialist laboratory facilities, affording cutting edge techniques for the analysis of cognition and brain function, including electroencephalography (EEG), transcranial magnetic stimulation (TMS) and eye-tracking.
 With such expertise on hand combined with our state of the art research and teaching facilities, the School of Psychology provides students with an exciting, engaging environment in which to study.